Decomposition of convex high dimensional aggregative stochasticcontrol problems: Application to stochastic control

 \begin{proof} The proof of point \ref{well posedness continuous} is a specific case of Lemma \ref{existence solution P1}.
 Similarly, point \ref{eps opt con} is a particular case of Theorem \ref{optimality th}. \end{proof}

-\begin{remark} This kind of stochastic optimization problem is illustrated in Section \ref{example illustration} with a problem of coordination of a large population of domestic appliances, where a system operator has to meet the demand while producing at low cost. \end{remark}
+\begin{remark} A practical example of this type of stochastic optimization problem is illustrated in Section \ref{example illustration}, which considers the interactions between a large population of price-responsive self-interested domestic appliances and a central system operator which has to meet the prescribed levels of demand at minimum generation costs. \end{remark}